 adb install samples/wvr_native_hellovr/app/build/outputs/apk/debug/app-debug.apk

-You will see the scene as below and can use controller emulator to operate it:
+You will see this scene.
+Use controller emulator to interact it: